-3 COMMENCEMENT AND DURATION
+COMMENCEMENT AND DURATION

-- 3.1 This Performance Agreement commenced on the 1st July 2022 until 07 November 2022.
-Thereafter a new Performance Agreement, scorecard, Personal Development Plan and Financial Disclosure shall be concluded between the parties for the next financial year or any portion thereof. - 3.2 The parties will review the provisions of this Agreement during June each year.
-The parties will conclude a new Performance Agreement and scorecard that replaces this Agreement at least once a year by not later than 30 days after the beginning of each successive financial year. - 3.3 This Agreement will terminate on the termination of the Employee's contract of employment for any reason. - 3.4 The content of this Agreement may be revised at any time during the above-mentioned period to determine the applicability of the matters agreed upon. - 3.5 If at any time during the validity of this Agreement the work environment alters (whether as a result of government or council decisions or otherwise) to the extent that the contents of this Agreement are no longer appropriate, the contents shall immediately be revised.
+- 3.1 This Performance Agreement commenced on the 1st September 2023 and will remain in force until the 30th June 2024.
+Thereafter a new Performance Agreement, scorecard, Personal Development Plan and Financial Disclosure shall be concluded between the parties for the next financial year or any portion thereof. - The parties will review the provisions of this Agreement during June each year.
+The parties will 3.2 conclude a new Performance Agreement and scorecard that replaces this Agreement at least once a year by not later than 30 days after the beginning of each successive financial year. - This Agreement will terminate on the termination of the Employee's contract of employment for any 3.3 reason. - 3.4 The content of this Agreement may be revised at any time during the above-mentioned period to determine the applicability of the matters agreed upon. - 3.5 If at any time during the validity of this Agreement the work environment alters (whether as a result of government or council decisions or otherwise) to the extent that the contents of this Agreement are no longer appropriate, the contents shall immediately be revised.

-4 PERFORMANCE OBJECTIVES
+PERFORMANCE OBJECTIVES

-- 4.1 The scorecard (Annexure A) sets out- - 4.1.1 The performance objectives and targets that must be met by the Employee; and - 4.1.2 The time frames within which those performance objectives and targets must be met. - The performance objectives and targets reflected in Annexure B are set by the Employer in consultation with the Employee and are based on the Integrated Development Plan (IDP), Service Delivery and Budget Implementation Plan (SDBIP) and the Budget of the Employer, and shall include key objectives; key performance indicators; target dates and weightings, as follows: - 4.2.1 The key objectives describe the main tasks that need to be done. - 4.2.2 The key performance indicators provide the details of the evidence that must be provided to show that a key objective has been achieved. - 4.2.3 The target dates describe the timeframe in which the work must be achieved. - 4.2.4 The weightings show the relative importance of the key objectives to each other. - 4.3 The Employee's performance will, in addition, be measured in terms of contributions to the goals and strategies set out in the Employer's Integrated Development Plan (IDP).
+- 4.1 The scorecard (Annexure A) sets out- - 4.1.1 The performance objectives and targets that must be met by the Employee; and - 4.1.2 The time frames within which those performance objectives and targets must be met. - 4.2 The performance objectives and targets reflected in Annexure B are set by the Employer in consultation with the Employee and are based on the Integrated Development Plan (IDP).
+Service Delivery and Budget Implementation Plan (SDBIP) and the Budget of the Employer, and shall include key objectives; key performance indicators; target dates and weightings, as follows: - 4.2.1 The key objectives describe the main tasks that need to be done. - 4.2.2 The key performance indicators provide the details of the evidence that must be provided to show that a key objective has been achieved. - 4.2.3 The target dates describe the timeframe in which the work must be achieved. - 4.2.4 The weightings show the relative importance of the key objectives to each other. - The Employee's performance will, in addition, be measured in terms of contributions to the goals and 4.3 strategies set out in the Employer's Integrated Development Plan (IDP).